 An integrated GNSS satellite radio provides accurate record timestamps.
 Charge pulses are synchronized using the GNSS time reference so readers can be operated near others without interfering with each other.
 Where no GNSS signal is available, a temperature compensated oscillator maintains accurate time and a cable connected between readers will share the same precise time reference.

-The reader can be operated with pushbuttons on the front panel and from a computer connected using a USB to serial cable or Bluetooth link.
-A cellular modem option adds remote access and control using SMS text messages.
+The reader can be operated with pushbuttons on the front panel and from a computer connected using a USB to serial cable or wireless Bluetooth link.

 The reader operates from 12 to 20 volts DC that can be provided by deep cycle marine batteries or low noise AC-DC power supply.
 A 100 watt solar power system is sufficient to operate the reader at most sites.